Explore health content from A to Z.

 I need information about...

-You have been diagnosed with liver cancer, the abnormal and uncontrolled growth of cells in the liver.
-Treatment for liver cancer may include surgery or chemotherapy, or you may have both.
+You have been diagnosed with liver cancer, the abnormal and uncontrolled growth of cells in the liver leading to the formation of a tumor or mass.
+Treatment for liver cancer may include surgery or systemic therapy or ablation/destruction of the tumor through a probe in the skin, or through a blood vessel.
+Or, you may have had some combination.
+Very few people get intravenous chemotherapy for hepatocellular carcinoma, or even cholangiocarcinoma.
 You discussed your treatment plan with your doctor in detail.
-This sheet helps you remember how to care for yourself after surgery or chemotherapy.
+This sheet helps you remember how to care for yourself after surgery or systemic or local therapy.

 Here’s what to do at home following surgery for liver cancer.